consciousness

 • less marketing, more critical thinking and thoughtful consumption.

-Some of those concepts you can apply as general shopping rules, not only for fashion items.
-However, having a critical approach is fundamental.
+Some of those concepts can be applied as general shopping rules, not just for fashion items.
+However, maintaining a critical approach is fundamental.
 For instance, do we need tons of paper for packaging?
 No!

 “Vision is the art of seeing what is invisible to others”